 Policy-Enforced Path Control for IT Infrastructure

 Every connected device, every open port, every accessible endpoint is a potential entry point.
 If data is reachable, it is vulnerable.
-Traditional perimeter security can't change that — physical path control can.
+Traditional perimeter security cannot change that, physical path control can.

 9